National Lockdown in England

 Face coverings are not mandatory for anyone under the age of 11 or those with disabilities or certain health conditions.
 Review the list of face covering exemptions and share with your members.
 See further guidance and details of the legislation from the College of Policing.

-From 15 June, passengers using public transport are required to wear a face covering across all public transport.
+Passengers using public transport are required to wear a face covering across all public transport.
 This applies to trains, buses, trams, ferries and planes.

 - Passenger guidance general